bh2779/dual_rag/README.md

 To run, initialize a `DualRagModel` instance as follows:
 `model = DualRagModel()`

-Logging and generator models can be changed (see comments in code).
+Logging and generator models can be changed (see documentation in code).

 To submit queries, use the `generate_response` method:
 `user_query = "who shot the uhc ceo"`